 We also have an Add-on section for ordering additional items that will be delivered with your weekly box.
 One week we may have apples that you can buy in quantity to make apple butter, dried apples, pies or anything else you may fancy.
 Another week we may add flower bouquets to brighten your home or office.
 We will also have pantry staples such as honey from Santa Cruz Gold, Alta Organic coffee, jams & mustards from Pantry House and Companion Bakeshop bread, on a regular basis.
 It is best to check the Add-on page weekly so see what new items we are offering.

 Refer us to a friend and if they sign up by May 29th, you will receive a $20 credit to use in the Add-On store as our thank you to you!
 Make sure they mention your name when they sign up.

 ***Please note that by signing up for the CSA you are entering into an agreement and partnership with Route 1 Farms.
 Unfortunately, shares cannot be refunded for any reason.
 If the shareholder decides that they no longer want to receive a box, we will be able to cancel the subscription but will not be able to offer a refund as the money is allocated early in the season.***

 We need to have 5 shareholders at each site to be able to host a pick up there.
 All sites will be on a wait list basis until we reach the 5 shareholders.
 Once that happens, you will be moved off of the wait list and your order will be confirmed.
 If we do NOT reach 5 shareholders by the start of May 31st, then we will not be able to have a pick up site at that location and you would have to pick up at a nearby location of your choosing.

-In prior years we had 11 pick up sites in Santa Cruz County and 1 in Santa Clara County.
+We have 10 pick up sites in Santa Cruz County and 1 in Santa Clara County.